Ixcatl/fables_novasophonia/docs/glossary.rst

       | Heat damage dealt counts as environmental by default.
    damage type: holy
       | Fueled by devotion and the influence of Anima, holy damage is often wielded by disciples of higher powers.
-      | Holy damage dealt counts as astral by default.
+      | Holy damage dealt counts as magical by default.
    damage type: pierce
       | Puncture wounds such as spikes, spines, arrows or spears cause pierce damage.
       | Pierce damage dealt counts as physical by default.